 If you can tear yourself away from glorious Swaledale, day-trips by car give the visitor access to any number of picturesque villages, bustling market towns and scenic beauty spots.
 Take your pick from Yorkshire's famous (or lesser known) visitor attractions.
 A selective check-list might include Fountains Abbey, the world of James Herriot, Newby Hall and Gardens, the 'Living Museum of the North' at Beamish and even, for a grand day out, the County's historic capital of York.

-We are delighted that the Kings Head pub in Gunnerside is re-opening soon!
-We can't wait to see the improvements and try the new menus, not to mention the local ales!
 The Farmers Arms at Muker a couple of miles or so up the dale is another lovely traditional family pub serving great food and 2 miles in the other direction there is the Punch Bowl at Low Row which has a well-reputed restaurant.

 • Hazel Brow open farm 2 miles away in Low Row

 • Swaledale Museum in Reeth (6 miles)

 • Wensleydale Creamery, Dales Countryside Museum and Ropemaking in Hawes (11 miles)

 • Aysgarth Falls beauty spot and riverside walks (10.5 miles)

 • Bolton Castle, one of the country's best preserved medieval castles (12 miles)

 • The great Norman fortress of Richmond Castle on its rocky crag above the Swale